carli2/syllable-encoding/README.md

 In the moment, the reference algorithm for encoding and decoding is implemented in JavaScript.
 I'm open to implementations in other programming languages like PHP, Java, C++, C# or Python.
 I'm also interested in alternative syllables lists that allow something like a more compact base256s encoding.

+The code is under public domain.
+Push requests are appreciated.

 Usage
 -----